gedrutten/Portfolio/content/jso/IndustryActivity.md

 ## Gallery Attendances
-+ [7-Mar](/jso/week02): Artist space visit and talk to a resident artist - Annerley Rd
++ 7-Mar: Artist space visit and talk to a resident artist - Annerley Rd ([More info](/jso/week02#gallery-opening-jewellery-and-body-space-xiaohui-yang))
-+ [8-Mar](/jso/week02): Attended Opening - Jewellery and Body Space, Xiaohui Yang
++ 8-Mar: Attended Opening - Jewellery and Body Space, Xiaohui Yang ([More info](/jso/week02#artist-space-visit-annerley-rd))

-## Extra-curricular jewellery making
+## Extra-Curricular Jewellery Making
 + Attempted to make a spherical pendant using squared wire.
 Found the angles and measurements a real challenge!
 + Made a brooch for mum for Mother's Day.
 <div class="row">